GregRoques/Do-The-Mario/README.md

 ```

 ###   2. Fixing the KeyDown Freeze
 We're not quiet there yet.
-You will notice that if you tap and hold the return key, our mustachioed-plumber friend continue to jump endlessly.
+You will notice that if you tap and hold down the return/enter key, our mustachioed-plumber friend continue to jump endlessly.
 Further, even holding down the key for more than 1s can rack up tens-of-thousands "state.jump === true" triggers, overloading the DOM and freezing our program.

 ![mario freeze](public/freeze.png)